HumanSignal/label-studio/docs/source/blog/Improve-Audio-Transcriptions-with-Label-Studio.md

 ### Create a policy to access Amazon Transcribe

 In order to allow the Amazon Transcribe service to access your bucket, you must set an IAM access policy.
+Refer to this policy as an example, as it provides expansive resource access.

-Create a file with the following contents and name it `TranscribePolicy.json`:
+If you're following this example with non-production data, create a file with the following contents, replacing `BUCKET-NAME` with your bucket name, and name it `TranscribePolicy.json`:

 ```json
 {